 Myrtle Beach is one of the top family beach destinations in the country and can totally be done on a budget.
 Just ask Southern TravelingMom Melody, who has vacationed and owned a home there for over 40 years, and she will share some of her favorite and lesser-known places to visit.
 Let’s do Myrtle Beach on a budget.

 Myrtle Beach on a Budget

-Myrtle Beach is a popular vacation destination for families.
+Myrtle Beach is a popular vacation destination for families and a definite stop to include on a Southeast USA road trip.
 With so many great attractions, a favorable climate, and hundreds of places to stay, who wouldn’t want to vacation there?
 Over the past few years, we have watched prices skyrocket in this heavily sought after destination so we thought we would share our tips for doing Myrtle Beach on a budget with you.

 Having spent yearly family vacations in Myrtle Beach and then owning a condo there for years, my family and I know a few things about the area.
 Consider these things when booking your vacation and try to save a few bucks whenever possible.

 Myrtle Beach hotel rates are sky high during the season, especially on “the strip,” or Ocean Boulevard, so if traveling off-season is an option, that is definitely your best pick.
 If you have to go during the months between June and August, consider an Airbnb or even camping, a popular way to explore Myrtle Beach through a variety of family-friendly campgrounds.